James Joyce in Music (Adaptations, Interpretations and Inspirations)

 James Joyce loved music.
 In his youth Joyce was known as a talented tenor, and his writings are filled with musical references and allusions (see Bronze by Gold Heard for more on this).
 Musicians are also quite fond of James Joyce.
 With many musicians finding inspiration in his works, Waywords and Meansigns is only one of the many Joycean approaches to music.

-This bibliography is a work in progress; we welcome your additions, submissions, and corrections, so please contact us.
+This bibliography is compiled by Derek Pyle and Krzysztof Bartnicki.
+It is a work in progress; we welcome your additions, submissions, and corrections, so please contact us.
 You can also read more about our project setting Finnegans Wake to music, listen and get involved.

 Many of the references here are self-evident.
 When applicable, secondary articles are linked.
 An old thread from the I Love Music forum provided a couple dozen obscure references.